aleh02/aleh02/README.md

 - 📍 Based in Livorno, Italy
 - 🎓 Bachelor degree in computer science @Unipi
-- 🧠 Interested in AI, operating systems, cloud computing, distributed systems, embedded devices
+- 🧠 Interested in operating systems, programming languages, algorithms, and software engineering.
 - 💻 Love working on system programming & backend development
 - 📧 Reach me on Linkedin or Instagram below!